shinolab/autd3-old-monorepo/README.md

         ```

     * Some projects are disabled by default.
 Please enable them by switching their flags on

-        * e.g., if you want to use TwinCATLink;
+        * For example, if you want to use TwinCATLink:
             ```
             cmake .. -DBUILD_LINK_TWINCAT=ON
             ```